 Write that down and look at it daily!
 So often, we are focussed outwardly on taking care of everything else; work, family, friends, the kids, housework.
 And we forget about the most important thing to take care of, the thing that all of this hinges upon working properly…

-Even on ‘feeling good’ days, it is my habitual practice to reflect on this phrase throughout the day.
-I have four dots peppered around my home to remind me.
+It is my habitual practice to reflect on this phrase throughout the day.
+I have four stickers displayed around my home to remind me.

 It doesn’t require you to stop.
 It doesn’t require you to fight anything.
 It doesn’t even require immediate or drastic action.